 How ironic to discover that Nietzsche was at his greatest as a prophet!
 The end of history has little or nothing to do with Hegel’s rationality of history, Marxism’s new man, Fukuyama’s final triumph of liberal democracy, or Huntington’s clash of civilizations; it has everything to do with the coming radical transformation of the world during the next decades.
 George Friedman says it well in a superb article about the sad decadence of Europe, in contrast to its brilliant glory in centuries past: “Their great search for the holy grail is now reduced to finding a way to resume the comforts of the unexceptional.
 There is something to be said for the unexceptional life.
 But it cannot be all there is.”

 Why is modern man committing collective suicide just now, when he is blessed with so many riches?

 Because modernity deceives man into believing he has become God, that he has overcome his own human nature and controls nature by way of reason and science.
-The new Mephistopheles has given mankind plenty of fruits, but also a few poison herbs to happily die in the midst of pleasure.
+Modernity, the new Mephistopheles, has given mankind plenty of fruits, but also a few poison herbs for them to happily die in the midst of pleasure.